Gumpert Apollo

-The Gumpert Apollo was a sports car produced by German automotive manufacturer Gumpert Sportwagenmanufaktur GmbH in Altenburg.
+The Gumpert Apollo is a sports car produced by German automotive manufacturer Gumpert Sportwagenmanufaktur GmbH in Altenburg.
 Gumpert filed for bankruptcy in August 2013, thereby ending the production of the Apollo.

 History

 In 2000, Roland Gumpert proposed a new generation of sports cars.
 One of the primary criteria for this car was that it be street-legal yet ready for the racetrack.
 He returned to Germany at the end of 2001, after over three years in China where he was the head of sales and marketing responsible for the development of the dealer network of the Audi-VW joint enterprise there.
 Subsequently, automobile designer Roland Mayer asked him if he would assist in building a prototype sports car.
 Audi approved Gumpert's involvement in this project, on the condition that, if they did eventually develop a new sports car, it would not be a prototype, but a series product.

 The company, located in Altenburg, Germany was founded in 2004 under the name GMG Sportwagenmanufaktur Altenburg GmbH.
 The technical guidelines were defined and the first designs of the car were drawn by Marco Vanetta.
 Upon Vanetta's completion of this process, the first 1:4 scale model of Gumpert's car was produced in 2001.

 Gumpert continued with the development of the Apollo, along with the Technical University of Munich and the Ingolstadt University of Applied Sciences.
 They assisted him with the constructional work, computer simulations, and wind tunnel tests.
 This research and development helped forming the blueprint for the first 1:1 scale model.
 Finally, two prototype cars were constructed.
 Production of the Apollo started in October 2005.

+The philosophy behind this vehicle was to make Roland Gumpert's Le Mans dreams come true.

+A car homologated to race in the 24 Hours of Le Mans and also road-legal.

 Soon after the first fully functioning road car made its way to Europe, the car became fully road-legal and was sold in various Gumpert dealerships.
 Very soon after, car reviewers praised the car's speed and cornering.
 During a review in Autocar magazine, chief test driver Matt Prior stated that "the Apollo recalibrates the meaning of pure speed and driving feel."
 On Series 11 of Top Gear, the Apollo lapped the Top Gear test track in a time of 1:17.1, setting a record that lasted for 2 years until surpassed by the Bugatti Veyron Super Sport.